-US CITIZENSHIP OR GREEN CARD REQUIRED
+U.S. CITIZENSHIP OR GREEN CARD REQUIRED

 Four billion people do not have access to the internet.
 Astranis is going to change that.
 We are building the next generation of smaller, lower-cost telecommunications satellites to bring the world online.
-And to pull it off we have to reinvent microwave radio systems in space using SDRs.

-This posting is for applicants who are primarily interested in design, analysis, and development of thermal solutions for spacecraft, including the primary structures, thermal coatings, and electronics enclosures.
+Note: This posting is for applicants who are primarily interested in design, analysis, and development of thermal solutions for spacecraft, including the primary structures, thermal coatings, and electronics enclosures.
 However, we encourage everyone to broaden their skillsets and the nature of the small company work means that you'd be involved on a number of different projects.

 - Develop thermal loading, nominal and off-nominal analysis cases and component temperature limits for Astranis spacecraft in conjunction with the rest of the team